Self-Abandonment: Why You Keep Putting Yourself Last

 There are moments when you feel tired, overwhelmed, or quietly longing for something… yet you keep going anyway.
 You say yes when you want to say no. You stay silent when something hurts.
 You push through when your body is asking you to rest.

 Many people move through life without realizing how often they disconnect from their own needs, emotions, and inner voice.
-It becomes a pattern.
-A survival strategy.
+They learn to put themselves last, keep the peace, avoid disappointment, or become who others need them to be.

 In this article, we will gently explore

-what self-abandonment really means, the signs of self-abandonment you may begin to notice, and how to begin healing self-abandonment with compassion and awareness.
+what self-abandonment really means, the most common signs of self-abandonment, and how to begin healing self-abandonment with compassion and awareness.

 As part of our